Dancers to perform at Coventry landmarks for tourism research project

 Films of their performances at the well-known city locations will also help create a series of digital tools and services that can be used by dancers, choreographers and tourists.

-The 18-month Culture Moves project, which involves Coventry University, is taking place in the run up to Coventry’s year as UK City of Culture in 2021.
+The 18-month Culture Moves project, which involves Coventry University, was taking place in the run up to Coventry’s year as UK City of Culture in 2021.